Semismooth Newton Augmented Lagrangian Algorithm for Adaptive Lasso Penalized Least Squares in Semiparametric Regression: Numerical Experiments

 where $\tau\in(0,\frac{1+\sqrt{5}}{2})$ is the step size.
-It is trivial to deduce that each subproblem admits an explicit solution, which makes the algorithms is easily implementable.
-The iterative framework of ADMM for problem (\ref{d}) are the following, in which, the implementation details are omitted for sake of simplicity.
-It should be noted that, in the following test, we choose $\tau=1.618$ which has been numerically proved to achieve better performance.
-At last, for the convergence of ADMM, one may refer to \cite[Theorem B1]{SEMP13}.
+It is trivial to deduce that each subproblem admits an explicit solution, which makes the algorithms easily implementable.
+The iterative framework of ADMM for problem (\ref{d}) is as follows, with implementation details omitted for the sake of simplicity.
+It should be noted that, in the following test, we choose $\tau=1.618$, which has been numerically proven to achieve better performance.
+Lastly, for the convergence of ADMM, one may refer to \cite[Theorem B1]{SEMP13}.

 \begin{framed}

 {\bf Algorithm: ADMM} 1.0mm \hrule 1mm

 \textbf{Step 0.} Given $\sigma>0$ and $\tau\in(0,\frac{1+\sqrt{5}}{2})$.
 Choose $(v^{(0)},\beta^{(0)})\in\B_{\infty}^{(\lambda\omega)}\times\mathbb{R}^{p}$.
 For $k=0,1,\ldots$, do the following operations iteratively.\\[2mm] \textbf{Step 1.} Compute